 Also two special versions of this synthesizer were created.
 In 1998, S-YXG70 was released for the Final Fantasy 7 game.
 It is just a hybrid of the S-YG20 and S-YXG50, which allows on-the-fly switching between S-YXG50 and S-YG20 modes.
 S-YG20 requires much less system resources, so it is used in the most dynamic game scenes.
 In 1999, the DM extension was released for the Final Fantasy 8.
 It allows using of instruments from any external DLS file.
 Unfortunately, both of these special versions of the synthesizer are available as VxD drivers for Windows 98 only.

-In 2003, Yamaha released (as a part of the Yamaha SOL2 package) a trial version of the new S-YXG50 VSTi (S-YXG50.DLL) with the changing volume every 30 seconds as a limitation, but the full version of this VSTi had never been released.
+In 2003, Yamaha released a VSTi version of the S-YXG50 as a part of the Yamaha SOL2 package (S-YXG50.DLL).
 Also a limited version of the S-YXG50 VSTi (XGLite only, no GUI) was used as an internal component of the Yamaha MidRadio 6 (SGP.DLL).
-Soon Yamaha discontinued all its software synthesizers.
-It seems that the rejection of the release of the already developed VSTi version of the synthesizer was motivated by decision to avoid unnecessary competition for Yamaha's hardware synthesizers.
+Soon, Yamaha discontinued all its software synthesizers.
+It seems that it motivated by decision to avoid unnecessary competition for Yamaha's hardware synthesizers.
 The VxD and WDM driver version of the S-YXG50 have a significant delay, which is suitable for the playing MIDI, but it is not acceptable for the writing music.
-VSTi-version doesn't have this problem just because VSTi-synthesizers are intended for the writing music.
-Fortunately, both VSTi versions of this synthesizer have a full version of the S-YXG50 engine.
-Thus, it is possible to remove the trial restrictions in the S-YXG50.DLL and unlock Full XG support in the SGP.DLL.
+VSTi-version doesn't have this issue just because VSTi-synthesizers are intended for the writing music.
+Fortunately, all VSTi versions of this synthesizer have a full version of the S-YXG50 engine.
+Thus, it is possible to remove trial restrictions in the S-YXG50.DLL and unlock Full XG support in the SGP.DLL.

 However, it seems that Yamaha continued to develop its software synthesizer for internal using.
 Yamaha MidRadio 7 was released in 2006, and it uses SGP2.DLL for the MIDI playback.
 SGP2.DLL is a VSTi synthesizer (without a GUI), which uses heavily reworked code of the S-YXG50 VSTi.
 Its name is S-YXG2006LE.
 This synth sounds much different from the S-YXG50, because it uses the new wavetable, which uses the new high quality samples.
 But sometimes it sounds unbalanced, and the main drawback of the S-YXG2006LE is XGLite only support.
 At this moment it is unknown if it is possible to unlock Full XG support in this synth.